jimmckeeth/SkiaSimpleShaderViewer/docs/shadernotes.md

 Textures are images, it is simple to use them.
-You need to download the image, then declare your uniform of type shader, like ìuniform shader iChannel0;î
+You need to download the image, then declare your uniform of type shader, like ‚Äúuniform shader iChannel0;‚Äù

-In your code you can load a the image in a SkImage and convert it do shader by calling ìYourSKImage.MakeShader(TSkSamplingOptions.High);î
+In your code you can load a the image in a SkImage and convert it do shader by calling ‚ÄúYourSKImage.MakeShader(TSkSamplingOptions.High);‚Äù

 Then pass it to your shader code as input, since it's a uniform (ie an input of your shader code).